TayThorian/MasterBookVault/README.md

 - MCG361 - The Glimmering Valley
 ## Free League Publishing
 - - Path of Glory
-- FLFSYM034 - The World of Symbaroum
-- FLFSYM035 - The Throne of Thorns I
 ## Iron Crown Enterprises
 - ICE2210 - Middle-Earth Adventure Guidebook II
 - ICE2400 - Umbar - Haven of the Corsairs